-Prison.
-Most second offender convictions do result in a sentence of two years.
-However, the defendant doesn’t actually spend two years in prison.
-The court usually imposes the maximum two-year sentence then “suspends” it.
+Most second-offender convictions do result in a sentence of two years.
+However, the defendant doesn't actually spend two years in prison.
+The court usually imposes the maximum two-year sentence and then "suspends" it.
 This means the defendant serves some time in jail—most frequently the mandatory minimum of 120 days—and the balance of the two-year sentence exists as a possible penalty if the driver violates probation.
-There’s a chance the defendant will get released sometime before the 120 days have elapsed, but early release isn’t automatic.
+There's a chance the defendant will get released sometime before the 120 days have elapsed, but early release isn't automatic.

 The majority of cases resolve with the minimum $1,000 fine.
 However, on top of the fines, there are court costs.
 These costs are presently less than $100, but periodically go up as the legislature looks for ways to raise revenue.

-License suspension & IIDs.
 As stated above, the criminal penalties include a license suspension of 45 days and an IID mandate.
-The suspended driver must pay the Department of Motor Vehicles (DMV) $175 to restore a license after the 45 day period.
+The suspended driver must pay the Department of Motor Vehicles (DMV) $175 to restore a license after the 45-day period.
 Additionally, the driver must pay a $100 IID processing fee to the DMV.
-IIDs must be leased, another monthly fee, and installed in every car the individual drives.
+IIDs must be leased (another monthly fee) and installed in every car the individual drives.
 Each month, the driver must bring the IID to a service location to be tested.
 Fortunately, this testing is covered under the monthly lease fee.

 The sentencing judge determines the length of a second offender's probation.
 But one should expect an 18-to-24-month term.
 The automatic, undisclosed probation fee is $200.